 The seed idea for this article came a few days ago when I was driving to Dartmoor, a place where I would very much love to live.
 So love and the power of manifestation was very much present when this insight arrived.
 If you've listened to my self-discovery meditations, and read other Silent Wisdom posts, … Continue reading “Me too” Enlightenment – A New Paradigm of Spirituality?

-The Manifestation of Love meditation (aka "Divine Manifestation") is a radically different approach to manifesting change in our lives than any other method that I know of.
+The Sacred Heart Prayers are meditations that embody a radical approach to manifesting change in our lives.
 The manifestation teachings that are out in the world revolve primarily, and often exclusively, on teaching the practitioner that they can "get whatever they want".
-Theses false teachings … Continue reading Love Intelligence
+These false teachings play to human egoity and mostly focus on getting more … Continue reading Conscious Love Intelligence

 Sittting on the summit of Arunachala back in 2005 it came to me that I, as Conscious Being, had not moved even so much as a fraction of a millimetre.
 Only my body had travelled thousands of miles from England to sit on India's holy mountain.
 And it came to me that the awakening I … Continue reading The Unmoving Nature of Being